Jammu and Kashmir State Election Commission: Composition

-Jammu & Kashmir State Election Commission is headed by Chief Election Commissioner and as many members as specified in State Act.
+Jammu & Kashmir State Election Commission is headed by the State Election Commissioner and as many members as specified in State Act.
 State Election Commissioners are independent persons not holding position or office in any Central or State Government organisations.

 Shri K K Sharma, is the Chief Election Commissioner of Jammu & Kashmir State Election Commission.
 His period of service will be 5 years or attaining an age of 65 years whichever is earlier.
 Shri Hirdesh Kumar, is the Chief Electoral officer of Jammu & Kashmir State Election Commission.

+On July 12, 2023, the government of Jammu and Kashmir appointed BR Sharma as the state election commissioner for Jammu and Kashmir.
+BR Sharma, born on, 27-04-1960, is the former Chief Secretary of JandK.
+He shall have tenure till 2025.

 Constitutional Requirements

 Jammu & Kashmir State Election Commission was formed after amendment of Constitution with 73rd and 74th declaration.
 State Election Commissions were formed as per Article 243K of the Constitution, similar to setting up of Election commission of India as per Article 324.